Monday, January 12, 2026

 Social Security Layoffs office closures, payments schedule april 2025 rules

-The problems appear to be cascading.
-Field offices are being targeted for closure, and internal staff report a mass exodus amid mounting pressure to meet new “efficiency metrics” imposed by DOGE.
-According to watchdog groups, nearly 7,000 staff have exited the agency in the last six months.
+Meanwhile, the list of issues continues to grow: field offices are being targeted for closure, while internal staff describe a mass exodus amid growing pressure to meet new “efficiency metrics” imposed by DOGE.
+According to watchdog groups, nearly 7,000 staff have left the agency in the last six months.

 The DOGE Doctrine